British 18-inch torpedo: Weymouth Mark I

+Launch of a Weymouth Mark I during a training exercise in 1914.

 The Weymouth Mark I was the first Whitehead heated torpedo, a modification of a Fiume Mark III, first demonstrated in 1905 and put into series production the same year.
 Produced in the SL (side lug) variant, originally for use by torpedo boats; with the outbreak of the First World War, became reassigned to submarines due to urgent demand.